 Jaffa is mentioned several times in the Bible:

 Jaffa is not the only ancient city located in what is today the city of Tel Aviv.
-There were actually 3 ancient city centers:
+There were actually 3 ancient city centers in the area:

-- Jaffa, one of the oldest port cities in the Mediterranean Sea in located in the southwest of Tel Aviv.
+Jaffa one of the oldest port cities in the Mediterranean Sea in located in the south of Tel Aviv.

-- Quesil was another ancient port city on the Yarkon River built by the 'sea people.
+Quesil was another ancient port city built by the 'sea people along the Yarkon River.
 It is located on the grounds of today’s Eretz Israel Museum in Ramat Aviv in north Tel Aviv.

 Jaffa was an ancient Canaanite city inhabited at least 7,500 years BCE based on archaeological findings.